 Astronauts arrive for NASA's 1st home launch in decade

-NASA astronauts Robert Behnken, left, and Doug Hurley speak during a news conference after they arrived at the Kennedy Space Center in Cape Canaveral, Fla., Wednesday, May 20, 2020.
+NASA astronauts Robert Behnken, left, and Doug Hurley pose for a photo at a news conference after they arrived at the Kennedy Space Center in Cape Canaveral, Fla., Wednesday, May 20, 2020.
 The two astronauts will fly on the SpaceX Demo-2 mission to the International Space Station scheduled for launch on May 27.
 (AP Photo/John Raoux)

 Marcia Dunn, The Associated Press